 First off, Ensure is a prepackaged nutritional shake that is ready-to-drink.
 It is made by Abbott Laboratories and comes in milk chocolate, dark chocolate, vanilla, strawberry, butter pecan and coffee latte.
 It is intended to provide daily nutrition, boost energy levels and function as an alternative to meals.
-Each serving provides 220 calories, nine grams of protein, 26 essential vitamins and minerals , as well as 25% of your daily B vitamins .
+Each serving contains 220 calories, nine grams of protein, 26 essential vitamins and minerals , as well as 25% of your daily B vitamins .
 As such, you may be able to lose weight if you use this as part of a low-calorie eating plan.

-The meal replacement shake will not increase metabolism or boost fat loss directly, but there are clinically tested supplements that can help with that if you’re trying to lose weight.
+Neither Ensure or Ensure Plus will increase metabolism or boost fat loss directly, but there are clinically tested supplements that can help with that if you’re trying to lose weight.

-Ensure has been available since 1973 and can be purchased in common supermarkets and drugstores.
-This shake is easy to consume on-the-go and it’s fine for people of all ages, but read on…
+Ensure has been available since 1973 and can be purchased in traditional supermarkets and drugstores.
+This shake is easy to consume on-the-go, and it’s okay for people of all ages, but read on…

 The first thing you must consider with Ensure ingredients is the taste.
 “If dieters cannot drink a product that is supposed to provide nutrition, that can be a huge problem,” says our Research Editor.
 “There are far too many complaints about this to ignore.”

-One customer commented, “This flavor was gross though.
+One customer commented of Ensure ingredients, “This flavor was gross though.
 It tastes absolutely nothing like coffee or any other known flavor for that matter.
 The person who said sidewalk chalk – not a bad comparison.”